cicely-f/rocket-code/README.md

 This extension contributes the following settings:

 * `rocketCode.serverUrl`: The URL of the Rocket.Chat server, e.g. https://rocket.example.com
+* `rocketCode.apiPath`: The path of the Rocket.Chat API, currently `api/v1` - you shouldn't need to change this
 * `rocketCode.username`: Your Rocket.Chat username
 * `rocketCode.password`: Your Rocket.Chat password
 * `rocketCode.channel`: The default channel to post to (you can post to a different #channel/@DM at any time)
+* `rocketCode.loginOnStartup`: Whether to connect to Rocket.Chat when VSCode starts. `false` by default.

+## Key Bindings

+Currently, only `Ctrl-Shift-Enter` (`Cmd-Shift-Enter` on Mac), which either sends the selection to the current room, or else asks you for a message to send.

 ### Using Environment Variables and/or the workspace